Writers Write is your one-stop writing resource. We have put together this list of seven foreshadowing tips for fiction writers.

-As a writer, you can drop hints of what is going to happen.
+As a writer, you drop hints of what is going to happen to the characters in your stories.
 It is a great ‘show, don’t tell’ tool.
 Think of music in movies.
 It sets the scene and lets us know that something scary or good is going to happen.

 4 Examples Of Foreshadowing In Books

 Here are four examples that show how foreshadowing has been used effectively in books:

 - In White Oleander by Janet Fitch, Astrid describes her mother as a beautiful woman, but each description has an element of danger to it.
 She compares her mother’s beauty to ‘the edge of a very sharp knife’ and ‘her blonde hair, like a white flame’.
 She refers to the Oleanders with their ‘dagger green leaves’ and ‘delicate poisonous blooms’.
 Always combining beauty and danger as a metaphor for her mother, she foreshadows her mother’s actions.